paladin-t/begui/README.md

 <details open>
 <summary>Theme</summary>

 Defined in "src/libs/beGUI/beTheme.lua".
-Widget classes will lookup for image resources, client area, content offset, fonts, colors and all other appearance config from it.
+Widget classes will lookup for image resources, client area, content offset, fonts, colors and all other appearance preferences from it.

 </details>